angela1C/Data-Representation-Project-2020/README.md

 All additional Python files that were used in developing this project to keep the repository simple have been removed but are available in a separate repository.

-## Instructions on running the project:
+## Instructions on running the web application:

-The repository can be downloaded from my Github account at https://github.com/angela1C/DataRepProject by clicking the green `Code` button and following the instructions to clone the repo.
+The repository can be downloaded from my Github account at https://github.com/angela1C/Data-Representation-Project-2020. by clicking the green `Code` button and following the instructions to clone the repo.

 The `requirements.txt` file contains the Python requirements including `Flask`,`requests` and `python-mysql-connector`.